Jordan Lane (rugby league)

-Jordan Lane (born 20 October 1997) is an English professional rugby league player who plays as a forward for Castleford Tigers in the Super League.
+Jordan Lane (born 20 October 1997) is an English professional rugby league player who plays as a forward for the Castleford Tigers in the Super League.

 He has spent time on loan at Doncaster in League 1.

 Background

 Lane was born in Kingston upon Hull, East Riding of Yorkshire, England.

 Career

 Hull FC

 In 2018, he made his Super League début for Hull against the Leeds Rhinos.
 In October 2017, Lane agreed to join Doncaster on loan for the 2018 season.

 In September 2019, Lane was awarded with Hull FC's Young Player of the Year award.
 Lane played 26 matches for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

 Castleford Tigers

 On 15 September 2025 it was reported that he had signed for Castleford Tigers in the Super League on a 4-year deal.